BRAVURA (October 2018)

 The exhibition ran from 16th September to 13th October, 2017.

 *“Nature, is what we see” is the title of an Emily Dickinson poem.

 Photos show work by Mark Campden and Lorna Donlon.

 The starting point for this exhibition was the lingering image of Rowena Brown's houses which I first saw at Ceramic Art London in 2015.
 Their still and solid shape embodied the comforting and universal symbol of the house/home while raku firing gave their broken textured surfaces a sense of reminiscence tinged with loss.

 In this exhibition a number of artists explored the image of the house through their own medium: Fran Brosnan, Rowena Brown, Cathy Burke and Maria Connolly in clay, Stephen Yusko in metal and Mary Ruth Walsh in print and drawing.
 This exhibition ran from Saturday 17th June to Saturday 15th July.

 Photos show work by Maria Connelly and Rowena Brown.

 JUGS (May-June 2017)

-This exhibition will feature a feast of jugs in clay and glass by about 30 makers from Ireland.
-It will be curated by Hilary Morley and Mary Gallagher.
-The opening day is Saturday 13th May.
-The exhibition will then run until Saturday 10th June.
-It will move to McCambridge’s in Galway city for the annual arts festival (17th – 30th July)
+This exhibition featured a feast of jugs in clay and glass by about 30 makers from Ireland.
+It was curated by Hilary Morley and Mary Gallagher.
+The exhibition opened on Saturday 13th May and ran until Saturday 10th June.
+It then moved to Cambridge’s in Galway city for the annual arts festival (17th – 30th July).